 Is there a Hocus Pocus 2 trailer yet?

-On June 28, Disney+ dropped the first official teaser trailer for the sequel, and it does not disappoint.
+On June 28, Disney+ dropped the teaser trailer for the sequel, and it did not disappoint.
 See for yourself below:

 What is the sequel about?